briansu2004/MyAI/README.md

 - Split for training and testing
 - Used a few algorithms and chose the best model which has the best Area Under the ROC Curve. -->

-Developed a Python-based AI proof of concept (POC) for a government client aimed at predicting the likelihood of payment for issued parking tickets.
+Developed a Python-based AI project for a government client aimed at predicting the likelihood of payment for issued parking tickets.

 - Gathered diverse datasets from multiple sources to ensure comprehensive coverage and accuracy in training the predictive model.
 - Employed robust data preprocessing techniques to filter out outliers and ensure the integrity of the dataset, enhancing the reliability of subsequent analyses.